Wounds produce scars as they heal. How severe or noticeable the scar is depends on the type and location of the injury.

 Different types of scars respond to different types of treatments.
 And sometimes more than one procedure is needed.
 Chemical peels ranging in strength and laser treatments such as Fractionated Laser Treatment (FLT), a non-invasive laser therapy designed to dramatically repair scars while improving skin texture and pigmentation.
 Common treatment methods also include dermal filler injections and microdermabrasion.

-For a free consultation on how to eliminate your scars or any other cosmetic issue you may be having, please click here or call us at 310.979.SKIN (7546).
-At your free cosmetic consultation, Dr. Darvish will address your concerns and suggest the most appropriate procedure.
+For a consultation on how to eliminate your scars or any other cosmetic issue you may be having, please click here or call us at 310.979.SKIN (7546).
+At your consultation, Dr. Darvish will address your concerns and suggest the most appropriate procedure.
 Dr. Darvish personally oversees all treatments and can be contacted via email or telephone for any pre or post procedure questions you may have.

 Fraxel Laser Scar Removal